Davey-M/Tik-Tok-Clone/README.md

 There are two ways to view the page on your machine:

-## 1.
+### 1.

 -   Clone the github repository to your local machine.
     -   there is a tutorial here if needed https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository.
 -   Open the index.html file inside the public folder.
--   This way works just fine but you may miss out on features that require a database which is why there is a second method.
+-   This way works just fine but you may miss out on features that require a database.

-## 2.
+### 2.

 -   Clone the github repository just like step 1.
 -   make sure you have node.js installed on your machine.
 If not you can find it here https://nodejs.org/en/.
 -   Navigate to the repository folder on your local machine with the terminal.
 -   Run the command ```node .```
 -   This will start a server on localhost:3000.
--   You can now open a browser window and put "localhost:3000" in the search bar.
+-   Open a browser window and go to "localhost:3000".
 -   Now you have full access to an instance of the site running on your local machine.

-> ### Created by David Meuer
+> ## Important Note
 >
+> Method #2 for running the program is not recommended as there is no database.
+> A database may be created in the future.

+### Created by David Meuer

-> Check out my other projects here https://github.com/Davey-M.
+Check out my other projects here https://github.com/Davey-M.